pulumi/docs/content/docs/reference/pkg/equinix-metal/sshkey.md

 ---
 title: "SshKey"
-title_tag: "Resource SshKey | Package equinix-metal"
+title_tag: "Resource SshKey | Package Equinix Metal"
-meta_desc: "Explore the SshKey resource of the equinix-metal package, including examples, input properties, output properties, lookup functions, and supporting types.
+meta_desc: "Explore the SshKey resource of the Equinix Metal package, including examples, input properties, output properties, lookup functions, and supporting types.
 Provides a resource to manage User SSH keys on your Equinix Metal user account.
 If you create a new device in a project, all the keys of the project&#39;s collaborators will be injected to the device."
 ---